 What meaning is transmitted in each work?
-Using visual or contextual evidence, analyze the similarities between the two works in terms of how water is used conceptually to transmit meaning.
+Using visual or contextual evidence, analyze at least two similarities between the two works in terms of how water is used conceptually to transmit meaning.

-Then, using visual or contextual evidence, analyze the differences between the two works in terms of how water is used conceptually to transmit meaning.
+Then, using visual or contextual evidence, analyze at least two differences between the two works in terms of how water is used conceptually to transmit meaning.

 To answer this question, you may select a work from the list below or any other relevant work of art.
-When identifying a work of art, include title or designation, name of artist and/or culture of origin, date of creation, and materials.
+When identifying the work you select, you should try to include all of the following identifiers: title or designation, name of the artist and/or culture of origin, date of creation, and materials.
+You will earn credit for the identification if you provide at least two accurate identifiers, but you will not be penalized if any additional identifiers you provide are inaccurate.
+If you select a work from the list below, you must include at least two accurate identifiers beyond those that are given.